Tools

 (Neo)vim plugins

 I use vim-plug to manage vim plugins.
+You can find all of the plugins I use here.

 Python development